masumrpg/masumdev/libs/rn-toast/README.md

 ### Customization Options

-You can customize the duration and animation speed:
+You can customize the duration, animation speed, and position from top:

 ```jsx
 // Custom duration (8 seconds)